zdrissi/fast-transfer/README.md

 ---

 ### Docker Run
-The application can be built and run by the `Docker` engine.
+The application can be built and run by Docker.

 ```sh
 $ mvn clean install